erjosito/azure-networking-lab/README.md

 **Note:** you do not need to wait for the "ssh 10.2.1.4" command to time out if you do not want to.
 Besides, if you are wondering why we are not testing with a simple ping, the reason is because the NVAs are preconfigured to drop ICMP traffic, as we will see in later labs.

-**Step 4.** Back in the command prompt window, verify that the involved subnets (myVnet1-Subnet1 and myVnet2-Subnet1) do not have any routing table attached:
+**Step 4.** Back in the command prompt window where you are running the Azure CLI, verify that the involved subnets (myVnet1-Subnet1 and myVnet2-Subnet1) do not have any routing table attached:

 <pre lang="...">
-<b>az network vnet subnet show --vnet-name myVnet1 -n myVnet1Subnet1 | findstr routeTable</b>
+<b>az network vnet subnet show --vnet-name myVnet1 -n myVnet1Subnet1 --query routeTable</b>
-  "routeTable": null
 </pre>

-**Note:** if you are using the Azure CLI on a Linux system, replace the "findstr" command in the previous step with "grep"
+**Note:** You should get no output out of the previous command

 **Step 5.** Create a custom route table named "vnet1-subnet1", and another one called "vnet2-subnet1":